zama-ai/concrete-ml/docs/guides/using_gpu.md

 # GPU acceleration

 This document provides a complete instruction on using GPU acceleration with Concrete ML.

 Concrete ML can compile both built-in and custom models using a CUDA-accelerated backend.
-Once a model is compiled for CUDA, executing it on a non-CUDA enabled machine will raise an error.
+However, once a model is compiled for CUDA, executing it on a non-CUDA-enabled machine will raise an error.

 ## Support